 E-Signatures make sense when signing is a routine operation i.e. when a user makes several signings per week.
 E-signing for the occasional (or maybe even singular) CEO signature on a Product Requirements Document does not warrant the effort.

-Document types that are well suited for E-Signatures are those that exist in many instances and that are comparably small amount of actual content (as in quick to read).
-Examples of such document types are time reports, expense reports, purchasing approvals and test case documents.
+Document types that are well suited for E-Signatures are those that exist in many instances and that have a comparably small amount of actual content (as in "quick to read").
+Examples of such document types are time reports, expense reports, purchasing approvals, and test case documents.

 Last but not least, maintenance is of course made easier if all Signers are part of the organisation (as opposed to involving multiple external users).

 If you find it cumbersome to collect signatures today, there are several ways you can scrutinize your organisation for efficiency improvements.

 Are all these signatures really necessary?
 Ask yourself why they were added ("It is required by our process" is not a valid answer) and most importantly, what does the particular signature mean?
 In what way does a particular signature make the document "better"?

 Don’t get dependent on busy Signers

 The overloaded Project Manager or CTO that never has time for signing is a common bottleneck in many organisations.
 Appoint deputies to all signing functions (the deputies shall also have deputies).
 Try to avoid sequentially forced signature sequences.
 They cost more than they bring.
 Finally, simply planning the signing occasion like a regular meeting (set up a meeting in the calendar) might yield some good results.